libbyshoop/runestone/source/classactivities/functions2.rst

 Here is a simple program made up of two functions.
 The first function does some work and prints the result, it is not a "fruitful function."
 The second function does a calculation and returns a value, it *is* a fruitful function.
-(Note: This code was used in a video Prof. Fox made that talks about this same material.)

 .. sourcecode:: python